When Bookkeeping Isn't Enough: Signs You Need a Financial Analyst

 Published On

 Bookkeeping tells you what happened.
 A Financial Analyst tells you what it means – and what's likely to happen next.
-For a long time, most early-stage companies don't need the second thing; they only need clean books, accurate close, and reliable reporting.
+For a long time, most early-stage companies don't need the second part.
+They need clean books, accurate close, and reliable reporting.
 Once those are in place, the finance function has done its job.

 But there's a point in every company's growth where knowing what happened isn't enough to run the business well.
-Decisions are bigger, the cost of being wrong is higher, and the questions leadership is asking have shifted from what are our numbers?
-What should we do?
-That's where a Financial Analyst starts to earn their seat, and MAVI can help you find the right global candidate in as fast as five days, at 50-70% less cost.
-In this guide, we break down the signs to keep an eye out for that tell you it’s time to onboard a Financial Analyst into your team.
+Decisions are bigger, the cost of being wrong is higher, and the questions leadership is asking have shifted from "what are our numbers?" to "what should we do?"
+That shift is where a Financial Analyst becomes a necessary hire, not an optional one.

 Sign 1: The Books Are Clean, But Decisions Are Still Gut-Feel

-This is the most common signal, and the one most finance leaders recognize in retrospect.
-The accounting function is running well: close is on time, reconciliations are clean, and financials are accurate.
-And yet, when leadership faces a meaningful decision: new market expansion, accelerated hiring, or product investment.
-And the answer still comes from instinct rather than analysis.
+This is the most common signal – and the one most finance leaders recognize in retrospect.
+The accounting function is running well: close is on time, reconciliations are clean, financials are accurate.
+And yet, when leadership faces a meaningful decision (new market expansion, accelerated hiring, product investment), the answer still comes from instinct rather than analysis.

-That shows a structural gap.
 Accountants are trained to record and report.
 Financial Analysts are trained to model, forecast, and frame decisions quantitatively.
-Clean books are the prerequisite for good analysis, but they don't produce the analysis themselves.
+Clean books are the prerequisite for good analysis, but they don't produce it.

 Sign 2: Nobody Owns the Financial Model

-Investors expect a model that's coherent, stress-tested, and grounded in real unit economics, including DCF valuations, cohort analyses, and sensitivity forecasts.
-Financial Analysts in MAVI's network with 4+ years of high-growth experience are specifically built for this.
-Asking an accountant to build it is like asking your Controller to write the pitch narrative; it's not their craft.
+Investors expect a model that's coherent, stress-tested, and grounded in real unit economics: DCF valuations, cohort analyses, sensitivity forecasts.
+Asking an accountant to build this is like asking your Controller to write the pitch narrative.

 Sign 3: You're Flying Blind on Key Business Metrics

-For SaaS and high-growth companies, a specific set of metrics should be tracked, understood, and acted on consistently: LTV/CAC ratios, payback periods, net revenue retention, burn rate, runway, and cohort performance.
-If these numbers aren't being calculated consistently, or exist in a spreadsheet somewhere but nobody is actively interpreting them, the business is operating without a real-time view of its own health.
+For SaaS and high-growth companies, a specific set of metrics should be tracked and actively interpreted: LTV/CAC ratios, payback periods, net revenue retention, burn rate, runway, and cohort performance.
+If these numbers aren't being calculated consistently – or exist somewhere in a spreadsheet but nobody is acting on them – the business is operating without a real-time view of its own health.

-Financial Analysts in MAVI's network specialize in building this metrics infrastructure, integrating data from billing systems and CRMs, and producing dashboards that give leadership a current, accurate picture of what's driving the business.
+Financial Analysts in MAVI's network specialize in building this metrics infrastructure, integrating data from billing systems and CRMs, and producing dashboards that give leadership an accurate, current picture of what's driving the business.

 Sign 4: Board and Investor Reporting Is a Manual Scramble

 If preparing for a board meeting means assembling a deck from scratch every quarter, pulling numbers from multiple sources that don't always agree, and hoping nothing contradicts itself under scrutiny, the analytical infrastructure isn't there.
 Investor-grade reporting should be systematic, consistent, and defensible.
-A Financial Analyst builds the templates and processes that make this repeatable rather than heroic.
+A Financial Analyst builds the templates and processes that make this repeatable.

 Sign 5: The CFO Is Doing Analyst Work